rozalinutza22/Computer-Networks-Project/README.md

-This project is called FoodWasteReducer and it is the mandatory project for Computer Network class.
+This project is called FoodWasteReducer and it is the mandatory project for Computer Networks class.
 All the details about it are written in the documentation.